nielsbasjes/codeowners/README.md

 Reality: The syntax of these files can be tricky, and it is quite easy to write a config that has the effect that not all files are covered.

 # What is this
-1) Some software to read and parse a CODEOWNER file.
+1) A Java library to read a CODEOWNER file.
-2) Some software to read and parse a .gitignore file.
+2) A Java library to read a .gitignore file.
-3) An extra set of rules for the Maven Enforcer plugin to check if everything is good.
+3) An extra rule for the Maven Enforcer plugin to check the CODEOWNERS against the actual project files.
+(See Usage below)

 The intended goal is to make the build fail if the codeowners file does not cover all files and directories in the project.